 Healing and Bone/Implant Fusing

 Once the implants are in place, they will be left alone to heal and fuse with the jaw bone.
 After several months, the jaw bone will grow around the implants to create a sturdy dental restoration base.
-They will also act as missing teeth roots to help stimulate the jaw bone and prevent bone loss.
+They will also act as missing tooth roots to help stimulate the jaw bone and prevent bone loss.

 Placement of the Abutment

 The next step is to place an abutment on each implant.
-This small part comes in many shapes and sizes depending on the type of dental restoration you are getting.
+This small part comes in many shapes and sizes based on the type of dental restoration you are getting.
 To place it, your dentist has to uncover the dental implants during another minor procedure.
 The site will need another few weeks of healing

 Attaching the Final Dental Restoration